cjmateos/croqueta/README.md

       - Test ssh logging on each instance with the recovered key.
       - Delete the new key from the EC2 Key Pair repository.
 - If the key has been successfully rotated on every tagged EC2 instances, the new key is uploaded to the S3 bucket (specified in the configuration file).
 It is saved in the `s3://BUCKET/stored-keys` folder with it original name (backup) and also in the `s3://BUCKET/` root path with the name specified as the configuration key `current_key_file`.
 E.g. `s3://BUCKET/current.pem`

-### Example of rollback process

-In the following video, you can see an example of an execution in which the process fails and the rollback is performed.

-TODO

-## Testing environment

-To test the solution, I have used a personal AWS account.

-In the AWS account there are created five EC2 instances in the us-east-1 region (cjmateos1, cjmateos2, ...).
-Three of these instances are tagged with the target tag (`Target`, `keyRenew`).

-In addition, there is an S3 bucket (private) called `croqueta-keys`.
-It contains the `current.pem` file in its root path.
-Also has a folder `stored-keys` with previous keys and the key for accessing to the non-tagged instances.

-You can perform the tests in this environment by using an AWS user for this account, and the same configuration of the [`config.yaml.example`](conf/config.yaml.example) file.